-- Create or locate a valid license file (for example, mylicense.lic) with the appropriate SERVER lines, VENDOR lines, and feature definition lines. - Make sure that the vendor daemon executable is in the correct location relative to 1madmin.
+- 1. Create or locate a valid license file (for example, mylicense.lic) with the appropriate SERVER lines, VENDOR lines, and feature definition lines. - 2.
+Make sure that the vendor daemon executable is in the correct location relative to lmadmin.
 This location is defined in the VENDOR line. - 3.
 Import the license file by executing the following command: